jpj90/Vidly/README.md

 # Vidly
 This is just personal storage for exercises.
-Course credits go to Mosh Hamedani and his course on Udemy.
+Credits go to Mosh Hamedani and his course on Udemy.